jbrems/fanfaars-website/README.md

 # Fanfaars

 ## Todo
-* Menu animation
 * Analytics
-* Foto's filter
+* Foto's selectie
 * Forellenfestijn hero banner
-* F4F op zoek naar muzikanten
-* Over ons info uitbreiden

 ## Serve
 Create a `firebase-config.ts` in the `src/app` folder and export your Firebase config as `firebaseConfig` .

 ```
-yarn start
+npm start
 ```

 ## Functions
 Create a `gmail-auth.ts` in the `functions/src` folder and export your Gmail authentication (`user` and `pass`) as `gmailAuth`.

-> For the Gmail SMTP to work you must configure 2 factor authentication and use the generated key as pass.
+> For the Gmail SMTP to work you must configure 2-factor authentication and use the generated key as pass.
 > https://kinsta.com/knowledgebase/free-smtp-server/

 Install the functions folder's dependencies
 ```
-cd function && yarn && cd ..
+cd function && npm i && cd ..
 ```
 Run the functions from the root directory
 ```
-yarn functions
+npm run functions
 ```
 If you get a 401 error login to firebase
 ```